SVGator/SDK/README.md

 Creating an application on fly is also possible using ["appId=dynamic"](#dynamic-app-creation), yet this feature comes with restrictions.
 For a multi-user implementation follow the steps above instead.

-## Fronend API
+## 2. Frontend API
-We encourage to use SVGator's own [Frontend SDK](/SVGator/SDK/tree/master/svgator-frontend) (offered as a [CDN link](https://cdn.svgator.com/sdk/svgator-frontend.latest.js) with a [detailed example](/SVGator/SDK/blob/master/svgator-frontend/example.html) and as a [Node package](https://www.npmjs.com/package/@svgator/sdk-backend)) over own implementation of frontend API calls.
+We encourage to use SVGator's own [Frontend SDK](https://github.com/SVGator/SDK/tree/master/svgator-frontend) (offered as a [CDN link](https://cdn.svgator.com/sdk/svgator-frontend.latest.js) with a [detailed example](https://github.com/SVGator/SDK/blob/master/svgator-frontend/example.html) and as a [Node package](https://www.npmjs.com/package/@svgator/sdk-backend)) over own implementation of frontend API calls.

-### Connect Users with a Popup Window
+### 2.I.
+Connect Users with a Popup Window
 Open a pop-up window from JS letting your users to connect their SVGator account to your app.
 - **Endpoint**: `https://app.svgator.com/app-auth/connect`
 - **Method**: `GET`